danigulyas/budapest/README.md

-# budapest
+# Budapest
 Annotation driven DI in an IoC fashion for javascript.

-So, you want to use proper DI and IoC, but you don't want to write hand-typed configurations and such, welcome to the club.
+So, you want to use proper DI and IoC, but you don't want to write hand-typed configurations and such, neither do shady tricks, welcome to the club.

 ### How it would look like?
 From the code aspect it's pretty much a simple, naive IoC container, from the end-user aspect it would look like this: